 As mentioned, a Power supply can limit or affect the GPU performance, which mostly seems like GPU bottlenecking.
 Here, we will look at how a Power Supply can limit that and what we should do to avoid these performance issues-

 Picking the correct wattage Power Supply is important because it will impact your system’s performance.
-Many beginners buy a Power supply with low wattage, so their system suffers a lot.
+Unfortunately, many beginners buy a Power supply with low wattage, so their system suffers a lot.

 The GPU is the most power-hungry component inside our system, and if we use any low-wattage power supply with a high-end graphics card, the system will definitely suffer.

 Suppose our overall system requires 500 watts of power at a high load & we are only using a 500 Watts Power supply; in this scenario, our components will work, but the GPU will not work at full potential.

 That’s why picking a PSU with a littlebit higher wattage is really important.